gcentral/Website/content/VIPM/lvh_xbone/index.md

 title: "Maker Hub Interface for Xbox One Controller"
 externalUrl: https://www.vipm.io/package/lvh_xbone
 date: 2016-05-19
-summary: "The MakerHub Interface for the Xbox One Controller makes it easy to read all button and axis data from an Xbox One Controller."
+summary: "Read all button and axis data from the Xbox One Controller using polling or event based programming."
 showSummary: true
 showAuthor: false
 showEdit: false